Fuck: Modern usage

 The modern usage and flexibility of fuck was established by the mid-to-late 19th century, and has been fairly stable since.
 Most literally, to fuck is to have sex, but it is also used as a more general expletive or intensifier.

 Insertion of the trochaic word fucking can also be used as an exercise for diagnosing the cadence of an English-language word.
 This is the use of fuck or more specifically fucking as an infix, or more properly, a tmesis (see expletive infixation).
 For example, the word in-fucking-credible sounds acceptable to the English ear, and is in fairly common use, while *incred-fucking-ible would sound very clumsy (though, depending on the context, this might be perceived as a humorous improvisation of the word).
 Abso-fucking-lutely and motherfucking are also common uses of fuck as an affix.
 While neither dysphemistic nor connected to the sexual connotations of the word, even the vacuous usages are considered offensive and gratuitous, such as This is fucking awesome!
 Fuck has colloquial usage as a verb, adverb, adjective, conjunction, interjection, noun, and pronoun.

 The word fuck is a component of many acronyms, some of which—like SNAFU (Situation Normal: All Fucked Up) and FUBAR (Fucked Up Beyond All Recognition)—date as far back as World War II.
 MILF (Mother I'd Like to Fuck) and variations of the first letter are widely seen in pornographic contexts.
 Many more recent coinages, such as the shorthand WTF? for 'what the fuck', STFU for 'shut the fuck up', or FML for 'fuck my life', have been widely extant on the Internet, and may count as examples of internet memes.
 Many acronyms will also have an F or MF added to increase emphasis; for example, OMG ('oh my God') becomes OMFG ('oh my fucking God').
 Abbreviations involving fuck can be considered less offensive than fuck itself.
 Although the word is proclaimed vulgar, several comedians rely on fuck for comedic routines.
 George Carlin created several literary works based upon the word, including his routine "seven dirty words"—words that were bleep censored on US television.

+"Fuck all" is a widely recognised, mainly in the UK and Australia, expression meaning "none", "nothing", or "very little".